 - Fatty liver babies usually drink lots of water when recovering.
 Giving them "Puppy Gatorade" instead of water will give them a small amount of energy and correct their electrolyte balance.
 Works great in kittens as well!
 To make "Puppy Gatorade" add one 2.26 oz. packet (both sides) of RE-SORB® to one gallon of water.

-- Often the first feeding is 1 cc of "Puppy Gatorade" per pound (i.e. if the pet weighs 2 pounds then the dose is 2 cc of "Puppy Gatorade").
+- Often the first feeding is 1 ml of "Puppy Gatorade" per pound (i.e. if the pet weighs 2 pounds then the dose is 2 ml of "Puppy Gatorade").

-- Feed no more than 1 cc of all meat baby food per pound every 30 minutes at first, then double the dose after six feedings and feed every two hours working them into eating again.
+- Feed no more than 1 ml of all meat baby food per pound every 30 minutes at first, then double the dose after six feedings and feed every two hours working them into eating again.

 - Give 1 ml of WEAN HELP three times a day to improve utilization of food being given.
 Treatment is twice the labeled dose.

 - By day three, they are usually developing an appetite.
 We want to get them eating and most are ready!
 High fat, high protein in your puppy or kitten is key to recovery.
 If they won't eat baby food, try canned cat food, which is high in fat and protein.
 Once eating, move them to dry kitten food.
 Puppies can be moved to dry puppy food when doing well.